 To ensure that security policies provide the results that you expect, we recommend that you test them on one or more devices before distributing them to all intended users and devices.
-For instructions, see Chapter 10, "Testing Security Policies," on page 41.
+For instructions, see Testing Security Policies.

-O Creating Security Policies
+Creating Security Policies

-The following instructions explain how to create a new security policy by using the Create New Policy Wizard.
+The following instructions explain how to create a new security policy by using the Create New Policy wizard.
 In addition to using the wizard, you can create policies by:

 - Copying an existing security policy.
 All original system requirements, details, and settings are copied to the new policy.
 You can then make any desired modifications to the new policy.
-See Section 16.2, "Copying a Policy," on page 61. - Creating a Sandbox version of an existing security policy and then publishing it as a new policy.
-For information, see Section 15.2, "Publishing a Sandbox Version," on page 59. - Importing a policy from another Management Zone.
+See Copy a Policy. - Creating a Sandbox version of an existing security policy and then publishing it as a new policy.
+For information, see Publish a Sandbox Version. - Importing a policy from another Management Zone.
 All original system requirements, details, and settings (if applicable) are imported to the new policy.
-For information, see Chapter 19, "Importing and Exporting Policies," on page 69.
+For information, see Importing and Exporting Policies.

-To create a security policy by using the Create New Policy Wizard:
+To create a security policy using the Create New Policy wizard: